 If gauze packing was placed inside the cyst cavity, you may be told to remove it yourself.
 You may do this in the shower.
 Once the packing is removed, you should wash the area carefully in the shower once a day.
 Do this until the skin opening has closed.
-It is okay to direct the shower spray directly into the opening if this is not too painful.
+It's OK to direct the shower spray directly into the opening if this is not too painful.

 Take acetaminophen or ibuprofen for pain, unless you were given a different pain medicine to use.
-Talk with your doctor before using these medicines if you have chronic liver or kidney disease or have ever had a stomach ulcer or gastrointestinal bleeding.
-Also talk with your doctor if you are taking blood thinner medicines.
+Talk with your healthcare provider before using these medicines if you have chronic liver or kidney disease or have ever had a stomach ulcer or digestive bleeding.
+Also talk with your provider if you are taking blood-thinner medicines.

 If you were given antibiotics, take them until they are gone.
-It is important to finish the antibiotics even if the wound looks better.
-This is to make sure the infection has cleared.
+It's important to finish the antibiotics even if the wound looks better.
+This is to make sure the infection has cleared completely.

 Use antibiotic cream or ointment if your healthcare provider tells you to do so.

 Once this infection has healed, the following may decrease the risk of future infections:

 Keep the area of the cyst clean by bathing or showering daily.

 Don't wear tight-fitting clothing to minimize perspiration and irritation of the skin.